THEOplayer/samples-ios-sdk/DRM-Playback/Guides/howto-configure-drm-source/README.md

 ## Creating Source Description with DRM Configuration

-`TypedSource` will be used just as [THEO Basic Playback] except that the `FairPlayDRMConfiguration` with a custom integration will be passed as the `drm` property.
+A `TypedSource` will be used just like in our [Basic Playback] sample, except that the `FairPlayDRMConfiguration` with a custom integration will be passed as the `drm` property.

 ```swift
 class PlayerViewController: UIViewController {